What Is a Intrathecal Pain Pump?

 About the Medication Delivery System

 The intrathecal pain pump system consists of a pump and catheter, which are surgically placed under the skin.
-The pump is a round device, about the size of small tuna can, that stores and delivers pain medication, and it is placed in the abdomen.
+The pump is a round device, about the size of small tuna can, that stores and delivers pain medication, and it is placed in the abdomen, thigh, or buttocks.
 The catheter, a thin flexible tube, is inserted into the spine and connected to the pump.
 The pump sends the medication through the catheter to the spinal area.
 Pumps are refilled in office every 2-4 months when the pump is empty.

 How It Works